-- The Target of Evaluation (TOE) is the SB23YR80A.
-This product is directly derived from the ST23YR80A by the addition of a public key cryptographic library named Neslib 2.0 SB. - Such as the ST23YR80A, it is a dual contact/contactless Smartcard IC based on the 8/16-bit ST23 CPU core, with 80 Kbytes EEPROM, an internally generated clock, an MPU, an internal True Random Number Generator (TRNG) and accelerators dedicated to cryptographic algorithms. - Operations are synchronized with an internally generated clock issued by the Clock Generator module.
+- In this Security Target, the terms "TOE" or "Sx23YR18" or "SA23YR18A / SB23YR18A" mean both products. - The rest of this document applies to both products, except when a particular mention to one of the products is added.
+For easier reading, the restrictions corresponding to a particular product are typeset as indicated here. - The SA23YR18A / SB23YR18A are directly derived from the ST23YR18A by the addition of a public key cryptographic library named Neslib 2.0 SA for the SA23YR18A, Neslib 2.0 SB for the SB23YR18A. - Such as the ST23YR18A, the TOE is a dual contact/contactless Smartcard IC based on the 8/16-bit ST23 CPU core, with 18 Kbytes EEPROM, an internally generated clock, an MPU, an internal True Random Number Generator (TRNG) and accelerators dedicated to cryptographic algorithms. - Operations are synchronized with an internally generated clock issued by the Clock Generator module.
 The internal speed of the device is fully software programmable.
 High performance can be reached by using high speed internal clock frequency (up to 29 MHz).
-The CPU interfaces with the on-chip RAM, ROM and EEPROM memories via an internal bus offering 16 MBytes of linear addressing space, protected by the memory protection unit (MPU) without performance loss. - An RF interface including an RF Universal Asynchronous Receiver Transmitter (RF UART) enables contactless communication up to 848 Kbits/s compatible with the ISO 14443-B standard. - 19 The CPU includes the Arithmetic Logic Unit (ALU) and the control logic.
+The CPU interfaces with the on-chip RAM, ROM and EEPROM memories via an internal bus offering 16 MBytes of linear addressing space, protected by the memory protection unit (MPU) without performance loss. - An RF interface including an RF Universal Asynchronous Receiver Transmitter (RF UART) enables contactless communication up to 848 Kbits/s compatible with the ISO 14443-B standard. - The CPU includes the Arithmetic Logic Unit (ALU) and the control logic.